ACDF means anterior cervical discectomy and fusion.

 Fusion (arthrodesis) is a surgical technique in which two or more of the vertebrae of the spine are joined (fused) in such a way as to impede movement between them and reduce pain.

-During surgery, a small amount of bone graft substitute (we no longer take bone graft from the hip) are placed around the spine.
+During surgery, a small amount of bone graft substitute (we no longer take a bone graft from the hip) is placed around the spine.
 Bone grafts consolidate after several months (similar to the consolidation of a fracture), which binds the vertebrae between them.

 With this procedure, the disc is removed by an incision in the anterior part of the neck and a small artificial disc device is inserted.
 A cervical disc replacement involves the same surgical approach to an ACDF.

 There are many surgical approaches and methods to fuse the spine, and all of them include placing bone grafts between the vertebrae.
 In the neck, the anterior approach is more frequent.